rahulshankariyer/MLB_Web_Scraping/README.md

 ## Project Objective

-To scrape MLB player related data from ESPN and store in a CSV file.
+To scrape the data of Batting performance alone of all (total number) players in Major League Baseball in 2022, from a larger dataset of batting and pitching statistics, and store it in a CSV file.

 ## Data Used

-In this project, we scraped the <a href = "https://www.espn.com/mlb/history/leaders/_/breakdown/season/year/2022/start/1"> Batting Statistics of all MLB players from the 2022 season </a>
+ESPN's <a href = "https://www.espn.com/mlb/history/leaders/_/breakdown/season/year/2022/start/1"> MLB Statistics 2022 season </a>

 ## Tools Used

+Python Libraries -

-1. Python
+1. pandas
+2. requests (to read website's source code)
+3. BeautifulSoup (to search and parse the website's code)
+4. Regular Expressions (re)

 ## Web Scraping Process

-The first step in this process is to import all the necessary libraries, with BeautifulSoup being the most important library.
+### Step 1:

+Import all necessary Python libraries (in Jupyter Notebook)

     # Import Libraries